 Class A or Ordinary Combustible fires involve blazes using fuels such as wood, paper, plastic, rubber, and cloth.
 The fire extinguisher symbol for this class of fire is a green triangle with the letter A in the center.
 Also a wood pile is used to symbolize Class “A” fires.

 2. Class B

 Class B fires involve flammable and combustible liquids or gases.
-This includes any hydrocarbon- or alcohol-based liquids that will support combustion.
+However, this also includes any hydrocarbon- or alcohol-based liquids that will support combustion.
 A red square with a capital “B” and a pictogram with a fuel can and fire are commonly used to symbolize Class “B” fires.

 Older extinguishers were generally B-C types and had Carbon Dioxide in them.
-Carbon Dioxide is an inert gas.
+Also important, Carbon Dioxide is an inert gas.

 3. Class C